mpiza/ssvi/README.md

 2. **Parameter intuition**: Each slider demonstrates what each parameter controls
 3. **Model differences**: Comparison between SVI and SSVI approaches
 4. **Smile vs. Surface**: Understanding the difference between single-maturity smiles and full surfaces
+5. **Risk-neutral densities**: Visualizing how volatility smiles translate to probability distributions
+6. **Market expectations**: Understanding what option prices reveal about market sentiment

+**Key Learning Objectives**:
+- **Volatility-Density Connection**: See how changes in volatility smile shape directly affect the implied probability distribution
+- **Parameter Impact**: Understand how each SVI parameter affects both volatility and probability
+- **Market Intuition**: Develop intuition for reading market expectations from option prices
+- **Arbitrage Concepts**: Observe how certain parameter combinations can lead to unrealistic probability distributions

 ## Practical Applications